Story Updated: 13/01/2023

 - Visual Line of Sight – VLOS Although drones are capable of working in autonomous flight plans, for safety reasons CASA for safety and compliance reasons, still requires visual line of sight to be maintained.

-- Meterological conditions affecting both the UAV and the application.
-Multirotor UAV drift dynamics are affected largely by wind conditions at the application site moreso than traditional ground rig operations.
+- Meterological conditions affecting both the UASS and the application.
+Multirotor UASS drift dynamics are affected largely by wind conditions at the application site moreso than traditional ground rig operations.
 The research and modeling of drift models is still in its early stages.
 Operators do not yet have readily available training which helps them understand specific drift risks caused by aerial application.

 - Difference in standard equipment Not all drones are created equal.
 Some systems on the market lack standard equipment normally found in some newer spray systems to ensure efficacy of application.
 As an example some models on the market do not hold consistent pressure which can mean that ISO nozzle flow rates are not consistent throughout application.